Bodycams were improperly used in police shooting of woman near Yale

 Both officers are black.

-Neither Hamden town officials nor Yale immediately responded to requests for comment Tuesday.
+Neither Hamden town officials nor Yale immediately responded to requests for comment Tuesday about the body cameras.

-At a community listening forum in Hamden on Monday night, residents, social activists and faith leaders demanded the release of the bodycam footage, and called for the officers involved to be fired and for an independent investigation.
+At a community listening forum in Hamden on Monday night, residents, social activists and faith leaders demanded the release of the bodycam video, called for the officers involved to be fired and demanded an independent investigation.

 "It's nothing but the grace of God that my nephew's here," Williams said.